 Kate Butler (b.
-1997) is a British artist and studio associate with ACME and Double Agents’ Associate Studio Programme 10.
+1997) is a British artist and studio associate with SET, and ACME and Double Agents’ Associate Studio Programme 10.
 She is a graduate of Camberwell College of Arts, 2023, with a first-class degree in Fine Art: Sculpture and a Diploma of International Study from the Academy of Fine Art, Helsinki.

-Originally from the West Midlands, Butler has exhibited in Finland and across the UK, in London, Bristol, Loughborough and Coventry, and has recently studied a summer programme at the Bauhaus School of Art in Germany.
+Originally from the West Midlands, Butler has exhibited in Finland and across the UK, in London, Bristol, Loughborough and Coventry, and studied a summer programme at the Bauhaus School of Art in Germany.

-Butler’s work has placed her runner-up in the Surrey Sculpture prize, 2023, and the Eccleston Sculpture Prize, 2021, and awarded her a prestigious Master’s scholarship at Goldsmiths’ University for 2025-26.
+Butler’s work has placed her runner-up in the Surrey Sculpture prize, 2023, and the Eccleston Sculpture Prize, 2021, and awarded her a Master’s scholarship at Goldsmiths’ University for 2025-26.

 Kate’s work is interested in space and the within: the domestic home, mental rooms, the familial and the familiar.